pcorey/pcorey.github.io/_posts/2017-05-08-graphql-authentication-with-elixir-and-absinthe.markdown

                                        message: "Not found"}}
   end
 end

+def resolve_application(_args, _context), do:
+  {:error, %{code: :not_found,
+             error: "Not found",
+             message: "Not found"}}
 </code></pre>

 In this case, we’re once again pattern matching on our GraphQL context to grab the current `user_id`{:.language-elixir}.
 Next, we look up the specified application.
 If the `user_id`{:.language-elixir} set on the application matches the current user’s `user_id`{:.language-elixir}, we return the application.

 Otherwise, we return a `:not_found`{:.language-elixir} error.
+We’ll also return a `:not_found`{:.language-elixir} error if no `user_id`{:.language-elixir} is found in our GraphQL context.

-By doing this, an authenticated user can only access their own applications.
+By making these checks, an authenticated user can only access their own applications.
 Anyone else trying to query against their application will receive a `:not_found`{:.language-elixir} authorization error.

-### A Private Mutation with Decorators
+### A Private Mutation with Absinthe Middleware

 Let’s take a look at another way of enforcing authentication at the query level.